sakai-mirror/melete/readme/readme.txt

 4. Database Configuration

-	* Melete works with HSQLDB, Oracle or Mysql4.1 Database.
-The driver used is the MySql Connector/J 3.1.12 (same as Sakai).
+	* Melete works with HSQLDB, Oracle or Mysql4.1/5.0.x Database.
+The driver used is the same as Sakai.
 It has been tested just on Mysql, but it has been deployed successfully with Oracle at many universities.

 	* Melete shares the same database as Sakai's and adds a few tables to the database.